-The Law Enforcement Liaison (LEL) program at CJI promotes the participation of Arkansas law enforcement agencies in annual nationwide traffic enforcement-related campaigns such as Click it or Ticket and Drive Sober or Get Pulled Over.
-LELs conduct annual regional occupant protection/impaired driving conferences.
-These conferences promote increased enforcement of impaired driving, seat belt and child restraint laws, as well as promote participation in state and national traffic enforcement campaigns.
+The Law Enforcement Liaison (LEL) program at CJI promotes the participation of Arkansas law enforcement agencies in annual nationwide, regional, and local traffic enforcement-related campaigns such as Click it or Ticket and Drive Sober or Get Pulled Over.
+The LELs also promote the traffic safety courses offered by CJI and participate in annual regional conferences, providing information on occupant protection enforcement and impaired driving prevention.

 Drive Sober or Get Pulled Over

-Alcohol is a substance that reduces the function of the brain by impairing ones ability to think, reason, and have muscle coordination.
-These abilities are essential to operating a vehicle safely.
 Since the 1980s, tough enforcement of drinking and driving laws has been a major factor in decreasing drinking and driving.
 A total of 14,657 lives have been saved from drunk driving in the past 10 years.
 The Drive Sober or Get Pulled Over campaign focuses on law enforcement and their goal to stop drunk drivers.
-This campaign highlight that police presence in searching for drunk drivers will deter people from drinking and driving.
+This campaign highlights the fact that police presence in searching for drunk drivers will deter people from drinking and driving.

 Click it or Ticket

 In 1993, the Click It or Ticket campaign was launched with the goal to increase seat belt use among vehicle occupants.
 In 2015, the use of seat belts in passenger vehicles saved an estimated 13,941 lives of occupants ages 5 or older.

 - Seat belt use for driver and front seat passengers

 - If a driver has a restricted license, all passengers in the vehicle must wear a seat belt